 The thing is, that most of my images have a memory attached to them, and to me, that is the most important thing.
 And even though I like reviewing cameras and talking about gear, in the end, the memories that those cameras help me create are what matters.

-So go out there and try to create memories, that's how you get invested in your craft, that's how you improve.
-You can watch the second episode of this series here:
+So go out there and try to create memories, that's how you get invested in your craft, and that's how you improve.

 Sign in or become a Jorge Perez member to join the conversation.